-If you feel that you have been discriminated against as a result of your sexual orientation our team would welcome the chance to discuss your case with you.
+If an individual feels that they have been discriminated against as a result of their sexual orientation our team would welcome the chance to discuss the case with you.
 We appreciate that this is often a difficult time and offer a range of funding options to help.
 In some circumstances we may be able to offer a ‘no win no fee arrangement’ to you.
 Please complete our online enquiry form or telephone us on 01616 966 229 and we will be happy to discuss your options and guide you through the process.

 It is unlawful to discriminate against an individual whether they be an employee, colleague, consumer or service user on the grounds of their sexual orientation.